skirsdeda/django-reactjs-boilerplate/README.md

 sure that during each deployment you generate the bundles and then call `collectstatic`.

-I prefer to do keep my servers as simple as possible and generate the bundles locally and commit them to the repository.
+I prefer to keep my servers as simple as possible and generate the bundles locally and commit them to the repository.

 Let's assume a typical 2-tier environment where we have a staging server and a